MobileFirstLLC/shortcuts-for-chrome/docs/index.md

 Shortcuts for Chrome is a customizable browser navigation menu.
-It is a menu of all `chrome://` browser pages ("Chrome URLs"), which are otherwise hard to find.
+It is a menu of all Chrome browser pages ("Chrome URLs"), which are otherwise hard to find.
 You can also pin and sort your favorite URLs.

 ### **Installation**